guildai/guildai/guild/tests/uat/run-hello-examples.md

 `from-file`:

     >>> run("guild run from-file-output -y")
-    Resolving file-output resource
+    Resolving file-output dependency
-    Latest from-file output:
+    Using output from run ... for file-output resource Latest from-file output:
     Yo yo, what up Guild!
     <exit 0>

-We can specify an alternative run for `from-file-output` using the `--resource` option.
-This takes the form:
+We can specify an alternative run for `from-file-output` by specifying `file-output` as a flag.

-    --resource RESOURCE-NAME RUN-ID

-The resource name associated with the `from-file` operation is named `file-output`.
-So we'll specify the altnerative run this way:

-    --resource file-output RUN-ID

 We'll use the first run for `from-file`.

     >>> run("""
     ... run_id=`guild runs | grep from-file | tail -n1 | cut -d: -f2 | cut -b 1-8`
-    ... guild run from-file-output --resource file-output $run_id -y ... """)
+    ... guild run from-file-output file-output=$run_id -y
+    ... """)
-    Resolving file-output resource
+    Resolving file-output dependency
-    Latest from-file output:
+    Using output from run ... for file-output resource Latest from-file output:
     Hello Guild, from a required file!
     <exit 0>